Observation of long-range orbital transport and giant orbital torque

 Correspondence and requests for materials should be addressed to K.A. (ando@appi.keio.ac.jp) \\

-\textbf{Acknowledgements}\\ This work was supported by JST FOREST Program (Grant Number JPMJFR2032), JSPS KAKENHI (Grant Number 19H00864), Canon Foundation, and Spintronics Research Network of Japan (Spin-RNJ).
+\textbf{Acknowledgements}\\ This work was supported by JSPS KAKENHI (Grant Number 22H04964, 19H00864), JST FOREST Program (Grant Number JPMJFR2032), Canon Foundation, and Spintronics Research Network of Japan (Spin-RNJ).
 H.H. is supported by JSPS Grant-in-Aid for Research Fellowship for Young Scientists (DC1) (Grant Number 20J20663).
 D.J. and H.-W.L. acknowledge the financial support by the SSTF (Grant No. BA-1501-51).
 D.G. and Y.M. acknowledge Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 173/2 - 268565370 - Spin+X (Project A11), and TRR 288 - 422213477 (Project B06), for funding.
+We also gratefully acknowledge the Jülich Supercomputing Centre and RWTH Aachen University for providing computational resources under projects jiff40 and jara0062.